 Relationships take on many forms.
 We have business relationships with coworkers, employees, bosses, supervisors, vendors, and clients.
 We have family and spouse relationships.
 We have friends and people that we meet through mutual friends.

 Each category of relationship has a different level of intimacy but the same basic element is required in them all: trust.
+Trust comes from communication — both big talk and small talk.

 Communication in the Workplace